janeyoung2018/bike-rental-demand-prediction/README.md

 ## Jupyter Notebooks

-You can explore the EDA(Exploratory Data Analysis) in a Jupyter Notebook:
+You can explore the EDA(Exploratory Data Analysis) in a Jupyter Notebook (development mode, requirements-dev.txt needed to be installed):

 ```bash
 jupyter notebook notebooks/EDA.ipynb